ghuertaramos/ENMOD/readme.md

 ## Acknowledgments

-* Hat tip to anyone who's code was used
+* To anyone who's code was used (mentioned in each script)
-* Inspiration
-* etc
+* [Alicia Mastretta Yanes](https://github.com/AliciaMstt) For commentaries and guidance
+* [Azalea Guerra García](https://github.com/AzaleaGuerra)  For commentaries and guidance
+* [Ruth Delgado](https://github.com/REDD1326) For commentaries and troubleshooting